LEANNA MAE .ORG

 Picture

-For many doulas, the actual how-to of starting a business is a bit unclear.
+For many newly trained doulas, the actual how-to of starting a business is a bit unclear.
 What all do you need to do?
 What do you do first?
 How do you actually go about that?
 I know it’s a lot to start a small business.
+There are a few things you need to do before taking on a formal client.
 Here’s a quick intro with 10 steps that will establish your business and get you ready to take clients.

 Start an email for work separate from your personal email.